haddocking/haddocking.github.io/education/HADDOCK3/HADDOCK3-nanobody-antigen/index.md

 pdb_selchain -A pdbs/7X2M_multimer_rank_001.pdb > 7X2M_multimer_rank_001_A.pdb
 </a>

-Now we have to renumber the ImmuneBuilder models, as its numbering is not coherent with the other two models.
+Now we have to renumber the ImmuneBuilder model, as its numbering is not coherent with the other two models.

 <a class="prompt prompt-cmd">
 pdb_reres -1 pdbs/7X2M_IB_rank_001.pdb | pdb_chain -A | pdb_tidy > 7X2M_IB_A.pdb